saivenkat-A7/auth-microservice/README.md

 - **Docker containerization** with persistent storage and cron job for automated logging
 - REST API endpoints for decryption, 2FA generation, and verification

-> ⚠️ Note: This project is for educational purposes.
-Do not use the keys in production.

 ---